 National Infertility Survival Day

-Observed annually on the Sunday before Mother’s Day, National Infertility Survival Day is a day that’s dedicated to couples who want to have children but are unable to do so.
-Approximately 9% of all men and 11% of women of reproductive age in the U.S has experienced some sort of fertility problem.
+Observed annually on the Sunday before Mother’s Day, National Infertility Survival Day is dedicated to couples who want to have children but are unable to do so.
+Approximately 9% of all men and 11% of women of reproductive age in the U.S. have experienced some sort of fertility problem.

-It’s been estimated that approximately 15% of couples are unable to conceive even after having a year of unprotected sex.
-The pain and the grief that these couples experience on a regular basis can not be cured by something as simple as a holiday, but this day does give these couples a chance to express their grief, pain, and frustration and receive some support from all of us.
+It has been estimated that approximately 15% of couples are unable to conceive even after having a year of unprotected sex.
+The pain and grief that these couples experience on a regular basis cannot be cured by something as simple as a holiday, but this day does give these couples a chance to express their grief, pain, and frustration and to receive some support from all of us.

 The History Of National Infertility Survival Day

-This holiday was first created in 2004 by Beverly Barna.
-Beverly was the author of “Infertility Sucks!” and she wanted to create a holiday to honor all of those people who are struggling with infertility.
-This day has been a holiday that’s been an alternative to Mother’s Day ever since.
+This holiday was first created in 2004 by Beverly Barna, the author of “Infertility Sucks!”
+She wanted to create a holiday to honor all of those people who are struggling with infertility.
+This day has been an alternative to Mother’s Day ever since.

 Facts About Infertility

-Below are some facts we’ve uncovered about infertility that is based on the most recent information available.
+Below are some facts we’ve uncovered about infertility, based on the most recent information available.

 - Around the world, approximately 48.5 million couples experience infertility.

-- One out of four developing countries is affected by infertility.
+- One out of four couples in developing countries is affected by infertility.

 - About 85% of couples will be able to conceive during their first year of trying.